 Dr. Ifeanyichukwu Okafor specializes in general internal medicine.
-He attended the University of Ibadan College of Medicine for medical school and subsequently trained at Howard University Hospital for residency.
+He obtained his medical school training at the University of Ibadan College of Medicine and performed his residency at Howard University Hospital.

 Conditions / Treatments